noepozzan/small-peptide-pipeline/pipeline_documentation.md

   - `--outStd=BAM_Unsorted`: which output will be directed to `STDOUT` (default 'Log')
   - `--outSAMtype=BAM Unsorted`: type of SAM/BAM output (default SAM)
   - `--outSAMattrRGline`: ID:rnaseq_pipeline SM: *sampleID*

+## FAQ

+If you get an error message that looks like gibberish to you, have a look at the frequently asked questions below:

+#### gzip: unexpected end of file
+If your workflow run fails with the the error message containing this bit, please just restart your workflow run.
+Nextflow seems to sometimes just be over-hasty and begin a process before having properly received the whole file to work on.

 [code-bedtools]: <https://github.com/arq5x/bedtools2>
 [code-cutadapt]: <https://github.com/marcelm/cutadapt>